bravetechnologycoop/brave-alert-lib/README.md

 **alertSessionChangedCallback (async function(alertSession)):** function that will be called whenever an alertSession's values change; should be used to update the session in the DB

 **getLocationByAlertApiKey (async function(alertApiKey)):** function that returns the `Location` object whose Alert API Key matches the given `alertApiKey`, or `null` if there is no match

+**getActiveAlertsByAlertApiKey (async function(alertApiKey)):** function that returns an array of `ActiveAlert` objects whose Alert API Key matches the given `alertApiKey`, or the empty array if there is no match.

 **getHistoricAlertsByAlertApiKey (async function(alertApiKey, maxHistoricAlerts)):** function that returns an array of at most `maxHistoricAlerts` `HistoricAlert` objects whose Alert API Key matches the given `alertApiKey`, or the empty array if there is no match.